l-sasha-l/MRMassagesAnimaliers/README.md

-# Massages Animalier - Single Page Application
+# MR Massages Animalier - Single Page Application

 A professional single-page website for animal massage services (dogs and horses) built with Astro and clean architecture principles.